Memory-mapped file: Platform support

 For the R programming language there exists a library on CRAN called bigmemory which uses the Boost library and provides memory-mapped backed arrays directly in R. The package ff offers memory-mapped vectors, matrices, arrays and data frames.

-The J programming language has supported memory mapped files since at least 2005.
+The J programming language has supported memory-mapped files since at least 2005.
 It includes support for boxed array data, and single datatype files.
-Support can be loaded from 'data/jmf' J's Jdb and JD database engines use memory mapped files for column stores.
+Support can be loaded from 'data/jmf' J's Jdb and JD database engines use memory-mapped files for column stores.

+The Julia programming language has support for I/O of memory-mapped binary files through the Mmap module within the Standard Library.